 Agnes and Alexander had the following children.

 + 30 F i Etheldreda (Ethel) Matilda BOOKER was born on 13 Mar 1882.
 She died on 5 Jun 1928.

-18. George Charles BUCKLEY (Elizabeth (Eliza) Mary BUTLER , George James , 'unknown' ) was born on 4 Jul 1861 in 17 Brydges St., Covent Garden, London.
+19. George Charles BUCKLEY (Elizabeth (Eliza) Mary BUTLER , George James , 'unknown' ) was born on 4 Jul 1861 in 17 Brydges St., Covent Garden, London.
 He was christened on 21 Jul 1861 in St. Patrick's Church, Soho Square, Westminster, London.
 He died on 17 Aug 1932 in Woodend Hospital, Aberdeen.
-He was buried in Huntly Cemetery.
+He was buried on 19 Aug 1932 in Huntly Cemetery.

 They had the following children.

 + 31 M i William BUCKLEY/BROWN was born on 8 Dec 1886.
 He died in 1969.

 George also married Mary INGRAM, daughter of Thomas?
 INGRAM and Ann?
 WATT, on 29 Jan 1898 in St. Margaret's Catholic Church, Huntly, Aberdeenshire.
 Mary was born about 1864 in Huntly, Aberdeenshire.
 She died on 16 Nov 1917 in 22 Deveron St., Huntly.
 She was buried in Huntly Cemetery.